Joey Barton charged with assault after woman suffered head injury

 Barton made appearances for Manchester City, Newcastle United during his career – as well as once for England in a friendly against Spain in 2017 – but retired from playing in 2018.

 The Independent has attempted to contact Bristol Rovers for comment.
-The club has so far remained silent on the charges.
+The club has so far remained silent on the charge.